Content on this page was generated by AI and has not been manually reviewed.

 Do I need a Proton VPN subscription to use the Edge extension?

 Yes.
 The extension works with your Proton VPN account and subscription, tying into your server choices and privacy settings.
-Checkpoint vpn price: comprehensive guide to licensing, tiers, and total cost for Check Point VPN solutions
+Mullvad vpn vs expressvpn 2026

 Can I use the Edge extension with multiple browsers at the same time?